tttppp/ragl/rules.md

 1.1.6 Players who feel like they've found themselves in a division above their skill level may request to be dropped a division lower to better accommodate them.

-1.1.7 League officials reserve the rights to not honour the above rules in special cases (i.e. players that have substantial past experience in RAGL and would better be placed in Masters directly rather than Minions).
+1.1.7 League officials reserve the rights to not honour the above rules in special cases (i.e. players that have substantial past experience in RAGL and would better be placed in Masters directly rather than Minions - or possess and displayed incredible talent for example Morkel and ILikeMen during season 9).

 ## 1.2 Group stage

 1.2.1 The group stage is held in a round robin format, where each player is to play a match against every opponent in his group.

 1.2.2 A single match consists of 2 games.
 Game wins are added to score table as points.

-1.2.3 Matches are scheduled before the season and are tacked on to specific weeks, in which players are to play their assigned matchups against specific opponents.
-2 matches per week are scheduled to be played for each player (excluding the last week where only 1 match is scheduled).
-The exact schedule is finalized 1 day before the season start date (TBA).

-1.2.4 Each match has to be played and reported no later than Monday 23:59 UTC+0 of the week following its schedule.
-Any match can be played before its scheduled week.

-1.2.5 Players are able to delay their scheduled matches, in which case match has to be played and reported no later than Monday 23:59 UTC+0 following the last week of the group stage.

-1.2.6 Matches that were not reported or delayed in time result in strikes received by both players.
-Unreported matches that resulted in strikes for both players are still eligible to be played (same timeframe as delayed matches).
+Must be played on the RAGL server.

 ## 1.3 Placements, promotions, relegations